LendMarkNetwork/Packtypus/README.md

 # Packtypus
-A Javascript server to host oraxen resource packs
+Packtypus is a Javascript rewrite of [Polymath](https://github.com/oraxen/polymath), a server made by the Oraxen team used to host Oraxen resource packs.